An Integer Linear Programming Framework for Mining Constraints from Data: Mining Constraints with Integer Linear Programming

-By introducing $h_{i,j,b_1,b_2}$, we are able to capture some correlations between labels.
-For example, label $i$ and label $j$ cannot be positive at the same time can be represented by a constraint $h_{i,j,1,1}=0$.
-In this case, the introducing of latent variables make the constraint learning framework more expressive.
+By introducing $h_{i,j,b_1,b_2}$, we are able to capture some correlations between labels better.
+For example, label $i$ and label $j$ cannot be positive at the same time can be represented by an equality constraint $h_{i,j,1,1}=0$.
+Without latent variables, it can only be represented by inequality constraint $y_i+y_j\leq 1$.
+In this case, the introducing of latent variables make the learned constraints more accurate.